stringandstickytape/MaxsAiStudio/README.md

 - A new code review function has been added for project maintainers.
 - This feature can analyze the project's C# code and provide feedback on potential bugs.

+### 19. Disable Nodes

+- Users can now disable specific nodes in the conversation.
+- Disabled nodes are omitted from the conversation with AI and not saved as part of the conversation.
+- Right-click on a node in the network diagram and select "Disable" to toggle this feature.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.